Steps to launching a business:

 - We can be your first customer!
 Have you considered selling to the Virginia State Government?

 - If you haven't written a business plan, it's never too late.
-Help is available with this process, as well as online guides and general planning and mentoring.
+Help is available with this process, as well as general planning and mentoring.

 - Additional resources are available on the "Considering" section of this site.